ceciliestadekristensen/Portfolio/README.md

 ### Social Engagement App
 Android application concept focused on event discovery and interactive mobile design.

+### AdopTree
+A mobile application concept focused on tree adoption and environmental engagement,

 ## Technologies Used in the Portfolio

 - HTML